Estuary

 Fivetran - ETL Tool

-Fivetran is a leading cloud based ELT tool with a primary focus on the seamless extraction and loading of data into your data warehouse.
+Fivetran is a leading cloud-based ELT tool that focuses on seamless data extraction and loading into your data warehouse.
 Developed for simplicity and efficiency, Fivetran eliminates the need for extensive manual setup, making it an ideal choice for teams that require quick and reliable data pipeline solutions.

 Pros